DagsHub/client/dagshub/data_engine/README.md

 # Create a datasource from a connected storage bucket.
 # You need to first connect the bucket to the repo using repo settings -> integrations.
-ds = datasources.create_from_bucket("simon/baby-yoda-segmentation-dataset", "bucket-ds", "s3://data-bucket/prefix")
+ds = datasources.get_or_create("simon/baby-yoda-segmentation-dataset", "bucket-ds", "s3://data-bucket/prefix")

 # OR
-# Create a datasource from a path in the repo
+# Create a datasource from a path in the repo (last argument is the revision)
-ds = datasources.create_from_repo("simon/baby-yoda-segmentation-dataset", "path-ds", "path/to/dir")
+ds = datasources.get_or_create("simon/baby-yoda-segmentation-dataset", "path-ds", "path/to/dir", "main")
 ```

-If the datasource with name `bucket-ds` already exists, we will throw an error, so on further uses you need to get a
-datasource.

 Shortly after creating the datasource, the DagsHub system will start scanning it for files and automatically adding some
 metadata fields that we can infer automatically, such as file size.